- Optimizely Feature Experimentation

 Inference methods

-Optimizely uses the following posterior distributions to perform inference:
+Optimizely uses posterior distributions to perform inference:

 By offering these Bayesian statistical methods, Optimizely empowers you to choose the analysis approach that best fits your experimental needs and provides the most actionable insights for your business.